berickson/CarND-Behaviorial-Cloning/README.md

 The training set was 80% of the samples and the validation set was 5% of the samples.
 I used a training method that would keep the best model based on the loss from the validation set, even if the training set continued to show lower loss due to overfitting.
 This is done automatically using the "ModelCheckpoint" callback provided by Keras.

 In the model itself, I added a dropout layer with 50% retention.
 This helped to reduce overfitting for a more robust model.
+Keras automatically turns dropout on during training and off during testing, so I did not need to manually turn on/off the dropout as I would need to if using Tensorflow directly.

 During training, I never really saw indications of overfitting, such as decreasing training loss with increasing validation loss, even if I ran the model for many epochs.
 I suspect this is mainly because I used 50% dropout and a relatively large input set that would tend to resist "memorization" by the model.

 ### Keep Training Time Down
 To keep the training time down, I reduced the image size by first downsizing 2:1 and then removing the sky from the image so the training could concentrate on the road.
 The original image size was 160x320x3 and after manipulation, it became 50x160x3, this reduces the number of pixels from 51,200 to 8000.
 With this smaller image size, I can keep more images in memory and don't need to use a slower generator function that would need to read the images from disk.

+## The Model
+The model_a function in model.py defines the convolutional neural net for this project.

+This was loosely based on the NVIDIA and LeNet models, but I modified it myself based on poor performance results I was getting with the NVIDIA and LeNet models.

+Three convolutional layers are used to allow medium complexity feature detection

+Relu activations are used in several places to introduce non-linearities and add an opportunity for the model to create sparsity.

+A dropout is used to keep the model from overfitting.

+Two dense layers are used with tanh activations.
+Tanh was selected because it is symmetric around zero and in general, steering angles are centered on zero.

+Finally, a linear activation was used in the output layer to ensure outputs weren't unnecessarily compressed / limited as would be done by tanh, or relu.

+Note: The data is normalized by the image preprocessing so no additional normalization is done by the model.

 ## Maintaining Speed
 While it wasn't required, I wanted my model to work on both track 1 and track 2.
-Track 2 is very hilly and I chose to implement a PID for speed control so a more constant speed could be maintained whether going uphill, downhill, or on a flat surface.
+Track 2 is very hilly and I chose to implement a custom PID for speed control so a more constant speed could be maintained whether going uphill, downhill, or on a flat surface.